summerofgeorge/olt-intro-to-excel-power-query/README.md

 # olt-intro-to-excel-power-query
-Resources for O'Reilly Online Learning course, "Introduction to Excel Power Query"
+Resources for course, "Introduction to Excel Power Query"